The Benefits of Group Drawing for Children: Socialization and Creative Collaboration

 The role of tools and accessories

-Encouraging development through collective art
+Encouraging personal growth through collective art

-Generate enthusiasm and confidence
+To generate enthusiasm and confidence

-Promote autonomy and initiative
+Promoting autonomy and initiative

 Towards shared creativity, a source of precious memories